 It's often useful to measure how often a family attends.
-This information will be displayed on the 16 Week Attendance badge.
-The top bold number is the number of times the family has engaged (e.g. checked in a child, served) in the last 16 weeks.
+If the family is checking in their children, this information will be displayed on the 16 Week Attendance badge.
+The top bold number is the number of times the family has checked in a child in the last 16 weeks.
+This badge gives you a concrete metric of family engagement.

-You'll find that the graph shifts a bit as you look at the various individuals in the family.
+You'll find that the graph shifts a bit as your look at the various individuals in the family.
 On adult records the graph shows a summary of all the individuals in the family.
 A child's record shows just their check-in events.